-No, I’m not talking sex scenes.
-We get a straight up dark world with horror and monsters.
+No, I’m not talking about sex scenes.
+We get a straight-up dark world with horror and monsters.
 In other words, I see this as something good!

 But, of course, it’s not like everything’s perfect.
 I mean, we do get some very typical Hollywood blockbuster scenes.
 The entire intro is one big showcase for how the white-guy-anti-heroes save the day.